 Nanyang Henan, China Travel Guide

-Nanyang is a destination inviting you to uncover its layers, from its rich past to its dynamic present, yielding a distinct travel narrative for every visitor.
+Nanyang is a destination welcoming you to uncover its layers, from its rich past to its dynamic present, yielding a distinct travel narrative for every visitor.
 Leave on the other side of the well-trodden paths and find yourself in a city that truly rewards curiosity.

 Zhuge Liang, the brilliant strategist, lived and studied at Wolonggang.
-Zhang Zhongjing, the "Medical Sage," made immense contributions to traditional Chinese medicine.
+Zhang Zhongjing, the "Medical Sage," made immense donations to traditional Chinese medicine.
 The city also features Dushan Jade, an unique and valuable stone with a carving history spanning many centuries.

-The city is a central point for history enthusiasts, inviting them to wander through the grounds of Wuhou Temple, dedicated to Zhuge Liang, or explore the Nanyang Museum, housing ancient artifacts including remarkable Han Dynasty stone carvings.
+The urban area is a central point for history enthusiasts, inviting them to meander through the grounds of Wuhou Temple, dedicated to Zhuge Liang, or explore the Nanyang Museum, housing ancient artifacts including remarkable Han Dynasty stone carvings.
 For those who like traditional Chinese medicine, the Zhang Zhongjing Ancestral Hall has a meaningful connection to a revered medical pioneer.
 A visit to Dushan Mountain allows you to see the source of its renowned jade and observe skilled artisans at work in nearby carving factories.

 The Bai River, with its expansive parks, offers green spaces for relaxation and observing local life.